Mileage: 26.1 miles RT

 There were day hikers swimming and a handful of overnighters heading into an already full Copper Lake.
 I hope to go back and complete the loop over the summit when the opportunity presents itself!

 I talk more about this hike on my West Fork Foss River page, along with more pictures from the first 7.5 miles.
-I also did a snowshoe to Copper May of 2016, you can read about that HERE.
+I also did a snowshoe to Copper May of 2016.
 You’ll find directions and where I like to eat post hike!